text-gen/text-gen.com/_notes/3- Templates/00 Introduction To Templates.md

 ## Navigating the World of Text Generator Templates

 ### Accessing Templates
-Unlock a world of possibilities with community-generated templates through the **[[Template Package Manager]]**.
+Unlock a world of possibilities with community-generated templates through the **[[05 Template Package Manager]]**.
 Here, you will find a variety of structures suited for different text-generation tasks.
 For even more diversity, visit our [Discord channel](https://discord.com/channels/1083485983879741572/1145601444104384604) where enthusiasts like you share and discuss their template innovations.

 ### Storing Your Templates
 By default, templates are nestled in the `textgenerator/prompts` directory, a dedicated space for your templates to reside.
 Need a different location?
 No problem.
 The plugin settings allow you to tailor the storage directory to your liking.
 See how it's done in the example image below:
 ![[Pasted image 20231105161900.png]]

 ### Updating with Care
 Enhancements to the community packages are frequent, but caution is advised—updating a package might overwrite your existing files in its respective subfolder.
-Preserve your custom creations by following the guidance in [[Share a New Template Package]].
+Preserve your custom creations by following the guidance in [[04 Sharing and Publishing]].

 ### Crafting Your Masterpiece
 Aspire to create your very own template?
 Begin your journey by diving into the [[Text Generator Templates Guide]], which is rich with detailed instructions and practical tips to aid you in crafting a template that could become the community’s next go-to structure.